pyohei/ninj/README.md

 ## About

-Create clone window editing with vim.
+Create clone window plugin.
-The word bunshin is one of the technique using ninja. --> [Bunshin-no-Jutsu](http://www.ninjaencyclopedia.com/techniques/bunshin.html)
+The word `bunshin` is one of the technique using ninja. --> [Bunshin-no-Jutsu](http://www.ninjaencyclopedia.com/techniques/bunshin.html)